 For critical backup generators, industry standards often recommend performing a load bank test annually.
 A typical test involves running the generator at its full rated load for a set period, usually several hours, while monitoring critical parameters like temperature, pressure, and frequency.

-At Pressure Systems KSA, we provide state-of-the-art Avtron and Froment load banks for sale or rental, giving you the tools you need to implement a robust generator maintenance program.
+At Pressure Systems Trading Company, we offer state-of-the-art Avtron and Froment load banks for rental or for sale, providing you with the tools you need to implement a robust generator maintenance program.
 Our team can help you select the correct size and type of load bank for your specific generator set.

 A generator failure during an outage costs more than a test.
 Schedule your load bank rental with PSTC today to certify your power readiness.